Irron21/us-medical-insurance-cost-port-project/README.md

 ## A functional project made to investigate findings in the given dataset of the US Medical Insurance Cost.

 This is a [course portfolio starter project](https://discuss.codecademy.com/c/project/portfolio-project-python-project/1908) that was built in [jupyter notebook](https://jupyter.org/) document using visual studio code as the code editor.
-Every function in this project are developed to perform different calculation to show result of different ideas for analyzation of the given dataset.
+Every function in this project are developed to perform different calculations to showcase result of different ideas for analyzation of the US Medical Insurance Cost dataset.

 ## [US Medical Insurance Cost Dataset](https://raw.githubusercontent.com/Irron21/us-medical-insurance-cost-data-analysis/main/us-medical-insurance-cost-project-files/insurance.csv)
 The dataset contains each patient's medically relevent information and other information.